 - support clients in translating insight into action

 Early-stage Coaches often focus on applying techniques correctly.
-Professional practice develops when Coaches cultivate judgment: knowing when to inquire, when to reflect, when to pause, and when to return to the Coaching agreement.
+However, professional practice develops when Coaches cultivate judgment: knowing when to inquire, when to reflect, when to pause, and when to return to the Coaching agreement.
+In other words, technical skill is the foundation, but professional judgment is what distinguishes responsible practice.

 In the UAE context, this judgment is essential: